stephanmg/calorimetry/_sources/intro.rst.txt

    of the covariates (lm, fm or bw)

-Now, we will proceed as before, but make use of 1-way ANOVAs for THP (inluding either lm, fm or bw) and RMR (including either lm, fm or bw) grouped by genotype KO and WT to investigate if body weight composition might be a confounding factor in observing the true genotype effect.
+Now, we will proceed as before, but make use of 1-way ANCOVAs for THP (inluding either lm, fm or bw) and RMR (including either lm, fm or bw) grouped by genotype KO and WT to investigate if body weight composition might be a confounding factor in observing the true genotype effect.